 The school nurse and school based counsellors are a source of support for the school advising on many areas including sexual health and mental wellbeing as well as a range of other health related matters.
-We also have a good working relationship with the Police and have regular visits from our community officer.
-Please contact Mr Kneeshaw at the school if you would like further advice on accessing this additional range of services or if you have any safeguarding concerns.
+We also have a good working relationship with the Police and have regular visits from our Police Community Support Officer (PCSO).
+We do not have access to spare epipens for general emergency use in school so parents with children who may need an epipen must ensure that one is brought into school daily and that a spare pen is sent into the medical room for storage in case of an emergency.
+Please contact Mr Kneeshaw at the school if you would like further advice on accessing the range of support services or if you have any safeguarding concerns.

-We have exceptional Careers Advice and Guidance at the school through our Careers coordinator, Ms Shaeffer.
+We have exceptional Careers Advice and Guidance at the school through our Careers Coordinator, Ms Shaeffer.
 All students have access to Careers advice and we encourage parents who would like further career pathway guidance for their child to contact Ms Shaeffer to arrange a suitable time for an appointment.

 From time to time we have major issues with traffic directly outside of the school.
 Please do not drop off or pick up your child in the immediate environs of the school - the crescent is only to be utilised by taxis or where there has been prior agreement by the school due to exceptional circumstances.
 The Highway Code should be obeyed regarding safe places to park.
 Please do not park on double yellow lines or on the corners opposite the school.
 Please do not park on pavements or block cycle lanes.
-Please do not undertake illegal or dangerous manoeuvres such as U-Turns around the bollards at the T-Junction opposite the school which is unfortunately becoming a common sight at the end of school.
+Please do not undertake illegal or dangerous manoeuvres such as U-Turns around the bollards at the T-Junction opposite the school.
 In short, please do not put the lives of other people's children in danger purely for parking convenience.
 Students must also use either of the pedestrian crossings situated at each end of the school when crossing the Billing Road and must not ride bicycles on the pavement.
-You are also requested not to use the entrance to St Andrew's Hospital as a turning point.
-Please also discourage your child from using the grounds of St. Andrew's Hospital as a cut-through to the Cliftonville area as these grounds are private property.
+You are also requested not to use the entrance to St. Andrew's Hospital as a turning point or waiting area.
+Please also discourage your child from using the private grounds of St. Andrew's Hospital as a cut-through to the Cliftonville area.